 The History of Texas Marijuana Business Licenses Marijuana

-On June 1, 2015, Gov. Greg Abbot signed SB 339– a limited medical marijuana bill- into law.
+On June 1, 2015, Gov. Greg Abbot signed Senate Bill 339– a limited medical marijuana bill- into law.
 Known as the Texas Compassionate Use Act, it is intended to allow some qualifying patients to access “low-THC cannabis,” marijuana that contains 10% or more cannabidiol (“CBD) and not more than 0.5% tetrahydrocannabinol (“THC”).
 Intractable epilepsy is the only condition that qualifies.
 Intractable epilepsy is defined as a seizure disorder in which the patient’s seizures have been treated by two or more appropriately chosen and maximally titrated antiepileptic drugs that have failed to control the seizures.

 The Texas Department of Public Safety was tasked to develop the administrative rules for the program which includes the requirements for state-regulated businesses known as “dispensing organizations” to cultivate, process, and distribute low-THC cannabis.
 In 2017, the first licenses to dispense, cultivate, or process marijuana to fulfill the 2015 Compassionate Care Law were granted.